From logarithmic delocalization of the six-vertex height function under sloped boundary conditions to weakened crossing probability estimates for the Ashkin-Teller, generalized random-cluster, and $(q_{\sigma},q_{\tau})$-cubic models: -cubic models

 corresponding to the \textit{cubic model probability measure}, with the normalizing constant given by the \textit{cubic model} partition function $\mathcal{Z}$, for $\Lambda \subsetneq \textbf{Z}^d$ and boundary conditions $\xi$.

-Following the definition of the Hamiltonian above and corresponding probability measure, arguments similar to those provided in the previous section also apply, which, for the sake of the author, to avoid more headaches, are omitted.
+Following the definition of the Hamiltonian above and corresponding probability measure, arguments similar to those provided in the previous section also apply.
+That is, from the approximate correspondence provided in {[23]} between the measures $\mathcal{P}^{++} \big[ \cdot \big]$ and $\nu^{+} \big[ \cdot \big]$ that was applied in previous sections to reformulate weakened crossing probability estimates for the generalized random-cluster model from weakened crossing probability estimates for the Ashkin-Teller model, one can execute nearly identical steps of the argument to conclude that crossing probabilities occur with sufficiently good probability over strips of the square lattice.

+With regards to boundary conditions, from previous remarks, encoding boundary conditions for the generalized random-cluster, and $\big(q_{\sigma} , q_{\tau} \big)$, models is similar to encoding boundary conditions for the Ashkin-Teller model, in the sense that versions of the SMP, CBC, and positive association inequalities are expected to hold.
+However, as mentioned in the first section giving an overview, the main obstacle for applying arguments for estimating long horizontal crossings over the strip is made far more difficult by the manner in which boundary conditions are encoded for the Ashkin-Teller model.
+It continues to remain of great interest to determine the ways in which RSW arguments can yield information about other models of Statistical Mechanics, beginning with information obtained from classes of symmetric domains as was done earlier for the six-vertex model in the planar random-cluster model {[15]}, which can likely be studied for many other models.